BenjaminJaume/FrontEndMasters/README.md

 The title says it all: I gather every exercises from the [Front End Masters](https://frontendmasters.com/) platform on this repo.

-The listed courses are the one's I've have finished so far.
+The listed courses are the one's I finished so far.

 ## Beginner Front End Dev Course